linnovate/mean/README.md

  The quickest way to get started with MEAN is to clone the project and utilize it like this:

- Install npm (server side) dependencies:
+  Install dependencies:

     $ npm install

- Install bower (client side) dependencies:

-    $ bower install

   Start the server:

+    $ grunt

+  When not using grunt you can use:

     $ node server

   Then open a browser and go to:

     http://localhost:3000